 - aa.
-Should initial performance testing determine that applicant proposed emission levels for PM10, PM{2.5}, SOx, NOx, VOC, and/or CO from the melt shop fabric collector stack cannot be achieved, and it can be verified that all equipment was installed and is being operated in accordance with design & operational conditions listed on this ATC and manufacturer's recommendations, owner/operator shall adjust operating parameters so as to comply with the emission limits listed on this ATC.
-(Rules 209, 210.1, 210.4) - bb.
-If the owner/operator is required to adjust any operating parameters for compliance, then beginning no later than 60 days after the date of the test conducted, the owner/operator shall submit to the District, on a monthly basis, a record of adjusted operating parameters and daily records of production sufficient to demonstrate compliance with the permitted emission rates.
-(Rules 209, 210.1, 210.4) - cc.
-If changes to potential to emit are necessary, within 120 days after the date of the test conducted, the owner/operator shall also submit an application to modify the ATC to correct the potential to emit from the melt shop fabric collector stack, revise the AQIA and impacts analyses pursuant to 40 CFR §52.21(k), (m), (o), and (p), and shall satisfy applicable emission offset requirements of Section III.B of Rule 210.1 for PM10, SOx, NOx, and/or VOC emissions.
-(Rules 209, 210.1, 210.4)
+Should initial performance testing determine that applicant proposed BACT emission levels for PM10, PM{2.5}, SOx, NOx, VOC, and/or CO from the melt shop fabric collector stack cannot be achieved, and it can be verified that all equipment was installed and is being operated in accordance with design & operational conditions listed on this ATC and manufacturer's recommendations, BACT shall be redetermined to be the emission level achieved.
+Within 120 days of such determination, owner/operator shall submit an application to modify the Authority to Construct (ATC) to either: - 1) Adjust the potential to emit from the melt shop fabric collector stack, revise AQIA and impacts analyses pursuant to 40 CFR §52.21(k), (m), (o), and (p), and shall satisfy appliable emission offset requirements of Section III.B of Rule 210.1 for PM10, SOx, NOx, and/or VOC; or - 2) Propose a curtailment of operations sufficient to: i) ensure compliance with emission limits for PM2.5 and CO for the facility established pursuant to Rule 210.4 (PSD), and ii) not exceed emission offset thresholds for PM10, SOx, NOx, and VOC.
+(Rules 210.1, 210.4)